Bundesautobahn 8: Along the route

-Near Merzig there used to be a section with only one lane in each direction, but it has been rebuilt as 2+2 lanes with hard shoulders.
+Near Merzig, there used to be a section with only one lane in each direction, but it has been rebuilt as 2+2 lanes with hard shoulders.

-Near Heusweiler wire netting was built over the autobahn as a faraday cage to protect vehicle electronics from radiation from Heusweiler high powered radio transmitter.
-The transmitter no longer operates and the wires have been removed, as of 2020.
+Near Heusweiler, wire netting was built over the autobahn as a faraday cage to protect vehicle electronics from radiation from Heusweiler high high-powered radio transmitter.
+The transmitter no longer operates, and the wires have been removed as of 2020.

 Pirmasens-Winzeln is one of only four "left slip roads" in the German autobahn network: coming from Zweibrücken, the left lane is the exit to Winzeln and the right lane stays on the A8; access from Winzeln leads to the left lane.
 In the direction towards Zweibrücken, the exit and entry are normal.
-An interchange between the A8 and A62 was planned here, but following the cancellation of the A8 Pirmasens - Karlsruhe section the "interchange" was used for the Winzeln exit.
+An interchange between the A8 and A62 was planned here, but following the cancellation of the A8 Pirmasens - Karlsruhe section, the "interchange" was used for the Winzeln exit.

-In Gruibingen (Stuttgart - Ulm section) Gruibingen motorway services was built according to feng shui philosophy.
+In Gruibingen (Stuttgart - Ulm section), Gruibingen motorway services was built according to feng shui philosophy.

-At Drakensteiner Hang between Mühlhausen and Hohenstadt (Stuttgart - Ulm section) the A8 is divided into separate northbound and southbound routes on either side of the peak.
+At Drakensteiner Hang, between Mühlhausen im Täle and Hohenstadt (Stuttgart - Ulm section), the A8 is divided into separate northbound and southbound routes on either side of the peak.

 Near Adelsried (Ulm - Munich section) is the Autobahnkirche ("motorway church") Maria, Schutz der Reisenden ("Mary, patron saint of travellers").
 It was built in 1956 as the first of 42 motorway churches in Germany.

-For the expansion of the Ulm/Elchingen - Augsburg - Munich section, a new kind of financial funding was used, an operator model: consortiums of constructing companies funded the work themselves and in return they receive lorry road charges for 30 years.
+For the expansion of the Ulm/Elchingen - Augsburg - Munich section, a new kind of financial funding was used, an operator model: consortia of constructing companies funded the work themselves, and in return, they receive lorry road charges for 30 years.
 They are also responsible for maintenance during this period.

 For transit traffic around Munich is signposted to use the orbital motorway A99 north/east at Eschenried and Munich-South interchanges.
-But those who are familiar with place often use A99 west - Mittlerer Ring - A995 as a shorter route, which can be faster if the traffic is light.
-However this route is narrower and leads through Munich so is more congested, therefore the authorities want to keep transit traffic out of town.
+But those familiar with the area often use A99 west - Mittlerer Ring - A995 as a shorter route, which can be faster if the traffic is light.
+However, this route is narrower and leads through Munich, so it is more congested; therefore, the authorities want to keep transit traffic out of town.

-Austria charges tolls for use of its autobahns, so many drivers who do not want to pay for the short section to the border near Salzburg use the Bad Reichenhall or Schwarzbach exits which sometimes causes traffic jams on the local country roads.
+Austria charges tolls for use of its autobahns, so many drivers who do not want to pay for the short section to the border near Salzburg use the Bad Reichenhall or Schwarzbach exits, which sometimes causes traffic jams on the local country roads.